 Additionally, supplements used in the study did not prevent AMD or restore vision loss.

-Lutein and zeaxanthin supplements taken as part of the AREDS2 formulation were seen to reduce the need for cataract surgery by 32 percent in people who initially had low dietary levels of these carotenoids.
+Lutein and zeaxanthin supplements taken as part of the AREDS2 formulation were seen to reduce the need for cataract surgery by

 The studies were promising and found that there are some benefits to certain supplements, but they won’t have beneficial effects in everyone.
 More research is needed to better understand the connection between supplements and eye health.